ryandhasgit/Comedy/Batman job listings.md

 good communication skills
+good at deciphering ransom notes great with riddles good at riddles problem solver proactively responds to urgent situations rather than waits for issues to present themselves

+is fine with the public occasionally turning on them good liar won't tell loved ones what they do
+DoD clearance
+regular polygraph tests

+can take a joke

-good at deciphering ransom notes great with riddles will help set up company picnics inquisitive self-starter / self-starter
+will help set up company picnics inquisitive self-starter / self-starter